Dave Rennie: Chiefs

+He coached the Chiefs to their second straight Super Rugby title in the 2013 season, beating the Brumbies.

 Glasgow Warriors

 On 19 August 2016, Glasgow Warriors announced that Rennie would replace Gregor Townsend as head coach for the 2017–18 season.
 Under Townsend, Warriors were a top Pro12 side; they reached the play-offs in every year of his charge – except his last; where he guided the Warriors to their first European Champions Cup Quarter-Final.
 Townsend won the Pro12 title with Glasgow Warriors in 2015.

 In Rennie's first season, Glasgow Warriors made the Pro14 semi-finals, but the side was beaten at Scotstoun Stadium by the Scarlets.
 In the European Champions Cup they finished bottom of their pool.

 For the 2018–19 season, Glasgow Warriors reached the Pro14 final at Celtic Park in Glasgow.
 A large home-based Warriors support gave the Pro14 its biggest ever attendance for a final.
 Despite this Leinster capitalised on a Stuart Hogg error and ground out the match to win the title.
 In the European Champions Cup, Glasgow Warriors qualified out of the pool stages to meet Saracens in the quarter final.
 Having run Saracens very close at home; and matched them until the final quarter of the away pool match – Scottish hopes were raised for the quarter-final in London.
 However Saracens saved their best performance for that match and then went on to win the European title.